jobisoft/TbSync/README.md

 I started to work on TbSync, because we needed ActiveSync (EAS) support in Thunderbird.
 Soon after, I realized that the current situation for external sync accounts is very confusing in terms of user experience: There was no central place to set up sync accounts.
 The same DAV account had to be setup in lightning and again in the sogo-connector or in CardBook.
 EWS accounts are setup differently again and for google we need 3 different Add-Ons for contacts, calendars and tasks.

 With TbSync I want to unify that: A central manager to setup sync accounts (DAV, EAS, EWS, Google, ...) and get contacts, tasks and calendars.
-For the start I left out e-mail support, because it was not clear if JS Account will continue to exist and I also wanted to start immediately and thus did not try to mess with the Thunderbird Account Manager, but created an independent Sync Account Manager.
-Most provider allow IMAP anyway.

 I knew that I will not be able to re-create and maintain all the different providers for TbSync by myself.
 I thus created (and still work on) a TbSync API, which allows other Add-Ons to hook into TbSync and re-use most of the glue code.
 My DAV provider is a proof-of-concept of that API (and a replacement for the sogo-connector, which was not working with TB60 anymore).

 The next step is to [cooperate with CardBook](https://github.com/jobisoft/TbSync/issues/105), so it does not matter, if the user wants to use the "old" Thunderbird address book or the new vCard address book.
 Every provider available for TbSync should be able to sync into CardBook as well.
 I hope we get this done before the end of this year.

-The next step is to work on the EWS-provider for TbSync.
-The [EWS community](https://github.com/ExchangeCalendar/exchangecalendar) is interested and I started to [work on it](https://github.com/jobisoft/EWS-4-TbSync), but since they managed to get their Add-On working with TB60, I shifted focus a bit.
-But my intention is to help them to convert their Add-On to become a TbSync provider.
+Later I want to support the [EWS community](https://github.com/ExchangeCalendar/exchangecalendar), which is interested in turning their Add-On into a provider for TbSync.

 After that, I would like to create or help others to create a google provider for TbSync.
 We will see how that goes, nothing is planed yet.

 ## External data sources